openmrs/openmrs-book-developer-manual/Technology/getSetUp.md

 If that is the case, you have successfully installed the OpenMRS SDK!

-If you're having trouble, take a look at the SDK documenation on the OpenMRS Wiki at http://om.rs/sdk for more assistance, or join the #OpenMRS IRC channel for help.
+If you're having trouble, take a look at the [SDK documenation](https://wiki.openmrs.org/display/docs/OpenMRS+SDK) on the OpenMRS Wiki for more assistance, or join the **#OpenMRS IRC** channel for help.

 ## Create OpenMRS Instance